{{ summaryTitle }}

 Order area

-Net area plus the selected waste allowance.
+Net area plus the selected waste allowance before sheet rounding.

 Sheet rounding surplus